Fool's Run: Summary

 Seven years ago, Terra Viridian was convicted of mass murder for the senseless massacre of 1500 people, and sentenced to the orbiting prison colony known as the Underworld.

 Now various people scarred or obsessed by the crime converge on the prison seeking answers.
 All have been somehow touched by projections of the maddening, invasive visions that have overwhelmed Terra's mind.
-Those affected include Sydney the space musicologist, a scientist with a device capable of displaying her mental images, patroller Aaron Fisher, whose wife died in the massacre and who is still hunting Terra's twin sister Michele, Magic Man the Bach master, and his protege, the mysterious golden-masked musician called the Queen of Hearts.
+Those affected include Sydney the space musicologist, a scientist with a device capable of displaying her mental images, patroller Aaron Fisher, whose wife died in the massacre and who is still hunting Terra's twin sister Michele, Magic Man the Bach master, and his protégé, the mysterious golden-masked musician called the Queen of Hearts.

 The Queen of Hearts, whose band has been booked to perform an experimental rock concert in the prison, harbors her own a secret.
 Unknown to all, including her lover Aaron, she is herself Terra's sister, having gone into hiding after her twin's crime.

 Brought face to face by the concert, the sisters' psychic connection triggers a change of events that changes everyone's lives.
 When Terra escapes, the pursuit that follows forces all the characters to deal with the reality behind her visions; an extra-galactic alien life form struggling towards birth.